SAATH-GameDev/Wasteland-Redemption/Design and Narrative/alt_story.md

 ## Themes
 Treachery and Trust, Self reliance, Courage, Personal Growth, Disillusionment or Loss of innocence, Perseverance

+## Character Descriptions

+###Main Character
+Naive.
+Starts out feeling inadequate and insecure.
+Relies heavily on others to protect them.
+Too trusting.
+Will grow to be a capable and jaded.
+"I'd probably die just tripping on some rubble... haha."

+### Badass 1
+Capable and experienced survivor.
+Physically strong.
+Protective and supportive of MC.
+Serious personality but not strict.
+"Shush... (whisper) I heard something..."

+### Badass 2
+Same as Badass 2.
+However, has a humorous side to them.
+Laughs with MC.
+"Too dangerous out there.
+I wish I could stay here too."

+### Priest
+Clever.
+Intelligent.
+Cunning.
+Self serving.
+Only offers help as a means to an end.
+Won't shy away from murder if it serves his purpose.
+"I'm an old man.
+But you can repair the bridge.
+I'll help you of course."

+### Science Teacher
+Resourceful.
+Battle hardened.
+Smart.
+Experienced.
+Doesn't trust easily or at all.
+Honest.
+"I don't trust you.
+And you shouldn't trust me either."

 ## Prologue

 Game opens with the main character living with other survivors in a boarded up building.This could be inside or near the hotel on the map.